Kansas: Northeast Kansas

 To the north, Kansas City, with the second largest land area in the state, contains a number of diverse ethnic neighborhoods.
 Its attractions include the Kansas Speedway, Sporting Kansas City, Kansas City Monarchs, and The Legends at Village West retail and entertainment center.
-Nearby, Kansas's first settlement Bonner Springs is home to several national and regional attractions including the Providence Medical Center Amphitheather, the National Agricultural Center and Hall of Fame, and the annual Kansas City Renaissance Festival.
+Nearby, Kansas's first settlement Bonner Springs is home to several national and regional attractions including the Providence Medical Center Amphitheater, the National Agricultural Center and Hall of Fame, and the annual Kansas City Renaissance Festival.
 Further up the Missouri River, the city of Lansing is the home of the state's first maximum-security prison.
 Historic Leavenworth, founded in 1854, was the first incorporated city in Kansas.
 North of the city, Fort Leavenworth is the oldest active Army post west of the Mississippi River.
 The city of Atchison was an early commercial center in the state and is well known as the birthplace of Amelia Earhart.

 To the west, nearly a quarter million people reside in the Topeka metropolitan area.
 Topeka is the state capital and home to Washburn University and Washburn Institute of Technology.
 Built at a Kansas River crossing along the old Oregon Trail, this historic city has several nationally registered historic places.
 Further westward along Interstate 70 and the Kansas River is Junction City with its historic limestone and brick buildings and nearby Fort Riley, well known as the home to the U.S. Army's 1st Infantry Division (nicknamed "the Big Red One").
 A short distance away, the city of Manhattan is home to Kansas State University, the second-largest public university in the state and the nation's oldest land-grant university, dating back to 1863.
 South of the campus, Aggieville dates back to 1889 and is the state's oldest shopping district of its kind.